Huntington, West Virginia: Public transit

-Tri-State Transit Authority (TTA) provides fixed-route bus service throughout Huntington and the surrounding area.
+TTA provides fixed-route bus service throughout Huntington and the surrounding area.
 Its buses range, on the West Virginia side from 19th Street West in Huntington to Milton, West Virginia, about 20 mi to the east.
 On the Ohio side, the buses range from downtown Ironton to the Huntington suburb of Proctorville, Ohio, which is also a range of about 20 mi.
 Interchange buses provide links between Huntington and Chesapeake, Ohio, and between Ironton and Ashland, Kentucky, where transfers are available to the Ashland Bus System.
 However the system does not interchange between the TTA and the City of Ashland Bus Service in Ceredo, West Virginia.

-The TTA also was involved in a joint venture with the Charleston, West Virginia-based Kanawha Valley Regional Transportation Authority bus system called Intelligent Transit which linked downtown Huntington to Charleston via bus.
+The TTA also was involved in a joint venture with the Charleston-based Kanawha Valley Regional Transportation Authority bus system called Intelligent Transit which linked downtown Huntington to Charleston via bus.
 All bus routes began and ended at the old Greyhound Bus Depot in downtown Huntington, which is now known as the TTA Center.
 The service from Huntington to Charleston ceased in 2015.
 TTA bus services operate on Monday to Saturday between 6:00 a.m. and 11:15 p.m.

 River

 The Port of Huntington-Tristate is the largest inland port in the United States in terms of total tonnage and ton-miles.
-This is due in large part to the coal traffic from the railroads and the petroleum products produced by the Marathon Petroleum oil refinery in nearby Catlettsburg, Kentucky that use the Port of Huntington/Tri-State to load their products onto barges.
+This is due in large part to the coal traffic from the railroads and the petroleum products produced by the Marathon Petroleum oil refinery in nearby Catlettsburg, Kentucky, that use the Port of Huntington/Tri-State to load their products onto barges.

 Air

 The public Tri-State Airport, southwest of the city, has two runways.
 Commercial air service is provided by Allegiant Air and American Eagle.
+Huntington also holds the privately owned airport Robert Newlon Field, which serves the Huntington–Ashland metropolitan area.

+Infrastructure

+Emergency services

+The Huntington Police Department is the primary law enforcement agency serving Huntington, tracing its history to 1872.
+The police department is staffed with approximately 100 officers.

+Law enforcement and security for Marshall University is provided by the Marshall University Police Department.
+This protection includes the main campus area (including the streets on or immediately surrounding campus) as well as all other university-owned or managed buildings and property, including the Marshall University Medical Center at Cabell Huntington Hospital.
+In addition to both municipal and county law enforcement agencies, Huntington is also home to a detachment of the West Virginia State Police.

+The city of Huntington is protected by approximately 100 professional firefighters of the Huntington Fire Department, founded in 1897.
+As of 2024, the department has six fire stations throughout the city.
+The six stations consist of six engine companies, two ladder trucks, a rescue truck, a marine unit, and several reserve engines, reserve utility trucks, and staff vehicles.